Alien166/fawry-internship-task/README.md

 # Fawry Internship - DevOps Tasks

-This repo contains the tasks completed during the DevOps internship at Fawry.
+This repo contains on my solutions for the the DevOps internship at Fawry.
 Below are the two tasks and their solutions.

 ![Example of -n option output](/img/fawry.png)